Calindra/cartesi-marketplace-py-template/README.md

-# Cartesi Application Templates

-Template projects for Cartesi applications.
-This repository is used by the Cartesi CLI to create new applications from a specified template project.
+# Python DApp Template

+This is a template for Python Cartesi DApps.
+It uses python3 to execute the backend application.
+The application entrypoint is the `dapp.py` file.